 The technology is now ready for real-world proof-of-concept projects.
 Early-stage discussions are underway with commercial entities including a major consumer power tool company.
 In that sector, MagLiB is currently seeking seed funding for a technology demonstration, which it aims to have in place by the end of 2021.
 It hopes to have license agreements in place for this market in 2023.

 The company is currently seeking to establish initial development partnerships to access the cell manufacturing market, with a technology demonstration targeted in 2023.
 Accessing the EV market is a longer-term goal.

 Commercialisation efforts will continue in parallel with continued fundamental research that is required to achieve true optimisation of the device.

 Our work has demonstrated substantial charging time improvements and has now been scaled for commercial Li-ion cells.
 Accelerating recharging at fuelling stations will improve consumer satisfaction by reducing the disparity between the time taken for traditional petrol/diesel car refuelling and EV recharging.
 Moreover, if the device were to shorten cell manufacturing times, the cost of cell production may reduce, improving EV affordability.”

 Dr Thomas Heenan, Entrepreneurial and Research Fellow, Electrochemical Innovation Lab, University College London

-A cell charging profile with the device on (orange) and off (blue) for a commercially available cell.
+A cell charging profile with the device on (red) and off (blue) for a commercially available cell.
 In this example, use of the novel technology reduces charge time by a factor of three.